Ted Lempert: 1996 Election

 Lempert returned to the Assembly in 1996, representing the 21st district after longtime incumbent Byron Sher who represented much of the territory that had been previously Lempert's was term limited.

 2004 Election

 Lempert ran for the 11th state senate district in 2004 following the term limitation of Byron Sher.
 Lempert lost the primary to Joe Simitian, the man who had succeeded Lempert in the Assembly.

 Personal

 A lifelong resident of the San Francisco Peninsula, Mr. Lempert attended local public schools.
 He graduated from Princeton University’s Woodrow Wilson School of Public and International Affairs and earned his law degree from Stanford University.

-He, his wife Nicole, and their three young daughters live in San Carlos, California.
-He currently teaches Political Science 171: California Politics at the University of California at Berkeley.
-Lempert serves as a member of the board of trustees of the Junior State of America.
+He, his wife Nicole, and their three daughters live in San Carlos, California.
+He teaches Political Science 171: California Politics at the University of California at Berkeley.
+Lempert is a member of the board of trustees of the Junior State of America.